+The MSA is the basis for action taken to manage federal marine fisheries.
 In addition to the MSA, a variety of other applicable laws affect the process and timelines for developing and implementing FMPs.
-To enhance transparency and foster public awareness, the attached appendices provide an overview of the fishery management process as well as general information about where key activities take place and where additional details can be accessed at a Council/Region level.
+The attached appendices provide an overview of the fishery management process as well as general information about where additional details can be accessed at a Council/Region level.
 Specifically, the Appendices to this document provide:

-- Definitions of key terms and acronyms. - A general description of the MSA process for development and implementation of fishery management actions (phases and timing). - A general description of other applicable laws that affect the MSA decision-making process. - A general description of roles and responsibilities with navigational tools to guide readers to council-specific information on this topic.
+- Definitions of key terms and acronyms (Appendix 1), - A general description of the MSA process for development and implementation of fishery management actions (phases and timing; Appendix 2). - A general description of other applicable laws that affect the MSA decision-making process (Appendix 2). - A general description of roles and responsibilities with navigational tools to guide readers to council-specific information on this topic (Appendix 4) - Describe Appendix 3 here.
+Records and Documentation